PingoLH/PytorchSSD/README.md

 ## Installation
-- Install [PyTorch-0.2.0-0.3.1](http://pytorch.org/) by selecting your environment on the website and running the appropriate command.
+- Install [PyTorch-0.2.0-1.1.0](http://pytorch.org/) by selecting your environment on the website and running the appropriate command.
 - Clone this repository.
-This repository is mainly based on[RFBNet](https://github.com/ruinmessi/RFBNet), [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) and [Chainer-ssd](https://github.com/Hakuyume/chainer-ssd), a huge thank to them.
+This repository is forked from [PytorchSSD](https://github.com/lzx1413/PytorchSSD),
-  * Note: We currently only support Python 3+.
 - Compile the nms and coco tools:
 ```Shell
 ./make.sh